jaredevans/chat-relay-server/README.md

 The server is intended for small private use (friends, small groups, testing).
 No message history is stored.
 All state is in memory only.
 There is no user authentication; anyone who knows your server address can connect and get a code.
-Caution: The code, while functional, has not undergone a security review and is vulnerable to being exploited.
+Caution: This was more of a learning experience for me.
+The code, while functional, has not undergone a security review and is vulnerable to being exploited.
 Do not continually expose to public Internet.
 ```